ucsdml/ucsdml.github.io/_posts/2020-07-18-capacity-bounded-differential-privacy.markdown

 that has been adopted on a large scale by many tech companies dealing with sensitive data and, notably, [the U.S. Census Bureau](https://www.census.gov/newsroom/blogs/random-samplings/2019/02/census_bureau_adopts.html).
 For an in-depth introduction to the topic, the first two chapters of the [differential privacy textbook](https://www.cis.upenn.edu/~aaroth/privacybook.html) are a great place to start.
-Briefly, $\varepsilon$- differential privacy is a method of releasing general queries about data without allowing any adversary to infer with $\varepsilon$ "confidence" whether an individual participated in the dataset.
+Briefly, differential privacy is a method of releasing general queries about data without allowing any adversary to infer with much "confidence" whether an individual participated in the dataset.
-The smaller the $\varepsilon$, the stronger the privacy guarantee.
 We'll get into the precise definition later.

 To make things concrete, let's introduce an example of a sensitive database called Hospital (this example was adapted from the book [The Ethical Algorithm](https: